High Adventure in Costa Rica

 Day 2: IRAZÚ TO TURRIALBA

 Your guide will pick everyone up at the hotel at 8:00 to start heading toward the wilder parts of Costa Rica.
 It’s your first chance to get really sweaty, and possibly use some excess adrenaline.
-You’ll bike 30 km from Irazú to Turrialba Volcanoes, passing through villages and streams and into cloud forest (that’s VERY different from rain forest!), starting at 4,500 feet and reaching 8,800 feet above sea level.
+You’ll bike 30 kilometers from Irazú to Turrialba Volcanoes, passing through villages and streams and into cloud forest (that’s VERY different from rain forest!), starting at 4,500 feet and reaching 8,800 feet above sea level.
 The route runs from extreme to benign, from steep to flat, from open terrain to remote isolation.
 We have a whole day, and can make two different forays into the hinterlands, starting with a moderate three-hour run through nestled villages and large farms, and, after everyone agrees that they want more pedal pushing, hit a harder trail for the afternoon.
-We’re sleeping on the side of the (active!)
-Turrialba Volcano, with comfortable shelters and an open-air vista that overlooks Turrialba’s city lights from 1,500 feet above.
+We’re sleeping on the side of the active Turrialba Volcano, with comfortable shelters and an open-air vista that overlooks Turrialba’s city lights from 1,500 feet above.

 Day 3: CANYONING

-Canyoning requires trust, sure feet, and some basic skills that we will teach you Canyoning in Costa Rica is unlike anywhere else you may have tried it.
-The jungle makes the difference.
+Canyoning requires trust, sure feet, and some basic skills that we will teach you.
+Canyoning in Costa Rica is unlike anywhere else you may have tried it.
+The jungle makes all the difference!
 We have a series of waterfalls (one of our canyon choices features 18 separate waterfalls), so clear and sparkling that you are tempted to drink it as you descend on foot, with straps, in harnesses and on ropes and carabiners and figure eights, sometimes using your feet, sometimes using your knees, and often using your butt.
 With sunshine and giant trees and glorious birds and butterflies all around you, it sure beats a climbing gym.
 Then back to the camp.